Vought V-141: Design and development

-In 1935, Northrop had flown the Northrop 3A, a single-engined, single-seat monoplane with a retractable undercarriage, to meet a United States Army Air Corps (USAAC) requirement for a single-seat fighter.
+In 1935, Northrop had flown the Northrop 3A, a single-engined, single-seat monoplane with a fixed undercarriage, to meet a United States Army Air Corps (USAAC) requirement for a single-seat fighter.
 This was a development of Northrop's XFT prototype carrier fighter, and shared the XFT's instability and tendency to enter spins.
 The sole Northrop 3A prototype disappeared during a test flight over the Pacific on 30 July 1935, and Northrop decided to abandon further development of the 3A.

 The Air Corps' requirement for a new fighter was still outstanding however, with final evaluation being delayed several times.
 Despite the warnings of his engineers, Eugene Wright, President of Vought, decided to buy the 3A project from Northrop with the hope of winning orders from the Air Corps, the purchase being agreed early in 1936.

 Vought's design team had little time to work on the new fighter if it was to compete in the Air Corps competition, and changes made to the design purchased from Northrop were relatively small, with an enlarged rudder being fitted in a bid to solve the handling problems of the XFT and 3A, while the undercarriage and engine cowling were also modified.
 In this form, the prototype fighter, designated Vought V-141 by the manufacturer, made its first flight on 29 March 1936.
 Like the 3A, the V-141 was a low-wing monoplane with a retractable tailwheel undercarriage and an enclosed cockpit.
 It was powered by a 750 hp Pratt & Whitney R-1535 Twin Wasp Junior radial engine, a slightly more powerful version of the engine that powered the 3A.